Constitutive Manifold Neural Networks: Constitutive Manifold Neural Networks

 While the previous approximation is commonly used in engineering practice, it is unfortunately inadequate in the context of stochastic symmetric positive-definite tensors.
-Specifically, it relies on mapping parameters that reside on a nonlinear manifold to the quantity of interest (QoI) using classical algebraic operations called vectorisation or flattening, an approach that fails to capture the underlying geometric structure of the parameter space.
-While this embedding enables the use of standard neural network architectures, it imposes a Euclidean geometry on inherently non-Euclidean data \cite{arsigny_geometric_2007}.
-Specifically, vectorisation induces the flat norm,
+Specifically, it relies on mapping parameters--- which inherently lie on a nonlinear manifold--- to the quantity of interest (QoI) using classical algebraic operations called vectorisation or flattening.
+This approach fails to preserve the intrinsic geometric structure of the parameter space.
+While this embedding enables the use of standard neural network architectures, it imposes a Euclidean geometry on inherently non-Euclidean data \cite{arsigny_geometric_2007}, thereby potentially compromising the accuracy and validity of the approximation.
+Specifically, vectorisation induces the flat norm

 which treats SPD tensors as elements of a flat Euclidean space, ignoring the geometry of the manifold.
-This distortion introduces additional nonlinearity into the data representation and undermines standard computations, such as those for the mean or variance, which are no longer meaningful under this metric \cite{pennec_riemannian_2006}.
-A neural network is trained to operate under the assumption that such distances between samples are meaningful in the Euclidean sense.
+The nonlinear geometry of the manifold introduces additional nonlinearity into the data representation and undermines standard computations, such as those for the mean or variance, which are no longer meaningful under the previously given metric \cite{pennec_riemannian_2006}.
 Consequently, the distortions imposed by the flat metric in \refEQ{\ref{eq:vector_metric}} can severely limit the network’s ability to learn the desired functional relationships \cite{harandi_dimensionality_2016, ollivier_riemannian_2015,huang_riemannian_2016}.